Historical Tattoo Techniques

-The needles are sharpened by hand, held tentatively and then poked into the skin.
+The needles are made by hand, held tentatively and then poked into the skin.
 Japanese designs tend to cover large parts of the body and often take years to fully complete because of their size and cost.

 In the 1800s, an artist would first draw a picture onto someone’s skin with a brush and then a tattooist would simply trace over this design.
 This is still sometimes done today but now it is more common for the Hiroshi to do the artwork as well.